Hi, I’m Tracey Gramm, a Surrey Registered Therapeutic Counsellor and Certified Expressive Arts Therapist

 I’ve always found art to be an activity that could give me a ‘voice’.
 I believe in Expressive Arts Therapy.
 I’ve experienced its effects first-hand in my own healing (and yes, I’ve explored many other options).
 I see it as the way to bridge the ‘gap’ that some therapies – no matter how well-intentioned – inherently have.
 That is: the ability to communicate more deeply between client and therapist in a way that accesses the unconscious and delves deep into the psyche.
 To understand what I mean by this, I recommend reading my other page, “What is Expressive Arts Therapy?”

 I have walked many paths, and experienced many of the issues that have brought my clients to see me.
-I have struggled with my mental health, such as anxiety and depression, body image issues and infertility, and felt a deep disconnect to my body as a result.
+I have struggled with my mental health, such as anxiety and depression, body image issues, and felt a deep disconnect to my body as a result.
 I lived in a world of the mind, stuck in my head, thinking burdensome, self-limiting thoughts (you know, like a hamster on a wheel) that caused misery and despair.
 My inability to connect to my body and losing touch with my senses left me vulnerable to the inner critic and self-judgement, further exacerbating my difficulties.

 I wish someone had been there to share their knowledge with me about how to heal the discombobulating energies pulsating through my body, and to integrate the sense of feeling detached from my body.
 I found solace in the discovery of a meditative practice, visualization and affirmations, along with a multitude of other techniques and tips for integrating mind-heart-body systems.